woodard/libabigail/doc/manuals/abipkgdiff.rst

 ============

-The exit code of the ``abipkgdiff`` command is either 0 if the ABI of the binaries compared are equal, or 1 if they differ.
+The exit code of the ``abipkgdiff`` command is either 0 if the ABI of the binaries compared are equal, or non-zero if they differ or if the tool encountered an error.

+In the later case, the value of the exit code is the same as for the :ref:`abidiff tool <abidiff_return_value_label>`.